godotengine/godot-docs/classes/class_propertytweener.rst

 - :ref:`PropertyTweener<class_PropertyTweener>` **set_trans** **(** :ref:`TransitionType<enum_Tween_TransitionType>` trans **)**

 Sets the type of used transition from :ref:`TransitionType<enum_Tween_TransitionType>`.
-If not set, the default transition is used from the :ref:`Tween<class_Tween>` that contains this Tweener.
+If not set, the default transition is used from the :ref:`SceneTreeTween<class_SceneTreeTween>` that contains this Tweener.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`